amlsf/localvectormaps/README.md

   *	Median sales price of homes
   *	Median sales price per square foot
   *	Percent change in median sales price between any two years of the user's choice
-      *	This uses a diverging color scheme instead of  asequential one used the metrics above.
+      *	This uses a diverging color scheme instead of a sequential one used the metrics above.
       *	The Python script ensures a minimum number of houses in each region for a more accurate representation of the data.

 #####2.
 Range slider for year on year comparison